 ● Not made to be a heavy duty rake

 ● A bit too short for most people

-With a heaping height of five feet, the Titan Pine Straw Needle rake comes with a 3-point attachment perfect for gathering pine needles paired with a compact tractor.
+With a heaping height of five the Titan Pine Straw Needle rake comes with a 3-point attachment perfect for gathering pine needles paired with a compact tractor.
 This rake features replaceable coiled tines so you can always get the spring action you like.

 Made with high-quality steel, Titan features heat-treated tines that are 22.5- inch long and two inches apart for maximum work coverage.
 Other than pine needles, it is also great for raking up dead grass, leaves, sticks, branches, and other debris from your garden plants or grass lawn.